jolness1/shell-auto-ASPM/README.md

 ```

 ### **Q: My system crashed/hung after enabling ASPM.
 How do I recover?**
-**A: Restore from automatic backup or disable via kernel parameter.**
+**A: Reboot or restore from automatic backup or disable via kernel parameter.**

 #### **Disable the systemd unit or other boot application of it**